intuited/legendlore/readme.md

 The purpose of this code is to enable convenient programmatic access to the database.

+### Vim usage

+In addition to the primary function of `legendlore`—providing information in a REPL session, detailed below—it is also possible to access some functionality via the [`vim-legendlore`][2] pack.
+See that pack's README for details.

 ### REPL usage

 It is particularly useful in a REPL like [iPython][1].
 To setup convenient access, it can be useful to issue commands such as the following: